SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-While the SFT SmileyLlama model typically does well on tasks on which it was trained through the engineered prompt, and can still perform adequately when queried with prompts different from ones on which it was trained (Table \ref{tab:properties_specification}), we can further optimize SmileyLlama for specific tasks using DPO.
-DPO's most popular application has been in improving the responses of LLM-derived chatbots, such as the instruct-tuned Llama3 models, but it has also found use in improving the outputs of CLMs~\cite{park_preference_2023} and avoiding the need to separately train a reward model~\cite{rafailov_direct_2024}.
+While SmileyLlama typically does well on tasks on which it was trained through the engineered prompt, and can still perform adequately when queried with prompts different from ones on which it was trained, we can further optimize SmileyLlama for specific tasks using DPO.
+DPO's most popular application has been in improving the responses of LLM-derived chatbots, but it has also found use in improving the outputs of CLMs~\cite{park_preference_2023} and avoiding the need to separately train a reward model~\cite{rafailov_direct_2024}.
 Here the relevance of DPO provides a way to further optimize the model by pairing desirable responses with undesirable responses.
 The model's weights are then updated to be more likely to produce the `winner' of the pairing and less likely to produce the `loser' of the pairing.
 We generated our dataset by simply pairing up unsuccessful attempts at generating structures with successful attempts randomly for each task in Table 2.

-We concatenate these pairings into a single dataset and optimize for 1 epoch using DPO.
-SmileyLlama optimized with DPO significantly improved adherence to the prompt across nearly all tasks as seen in Table \ref{tab:properties_specification} and Figure 3b.
-Note that while DPO does cause the model to more robustly obey the rules in the prompt, it also shifts and narrows the property distribution compared to the training set as seen in Figure 3b and appears to be largely insensitive to temperature.
+SmileyLlama optimized with DPO substantially improved adherence to the prompt across nearly all tasks as seen in Table \ref{tab:properties_specification} and Figure \ref{fig:dpo_sft}b.
+Note that while DPO does cause the model to more robustly obey the rules in the prompt, it also shifts and narrows the property distribution compared to the training set and appears to be largely insensitive to temperature.
 SmileyLlama without DPO, on the other hand, occasionally does not obey the prompt but more faithfully reproduces the distribution of properties found in a filtered ChEMBL that satisfy Lipinski's rules.
-Hence, our investigation indicates that DPO cna be quite useful for some tasks, but can sometimes have unintended consequences.
+In the context of drug discovery, SFT is primarily beneficial for early exploration of chemical space, whereas DPO is a type of constraint optimization that limits generated molecules to desired sub-classes specified by the user.